oracle-quickstart/oci-netfoundry/README.md

 **Prerequisites**
 * Terraform installed
 * OCI Provider API Key Based Authentication
+* **NOTE:** *if you are using a new dedicated CIDR for these resources.
+You will need to add the subnet to the Default Security List for Ingress.
+This will allow downstream hosts to Ingress the NetFoundry network via the HA Edge Routers installed in this guide.

 **Steps**

 1. Clone the repo and cd into the NetworkLoadBalancer/OCI directory

-2. Update the variables input file with your parameters
+2. Update the oci-netfoundry/NetworkLoadBalancer/OCI/tf-provider/input_vars.tfvars.json file with your parameters

 ```h
 vi tf-provider/input_vars.tfvars.json